-Tarzan and the Ant Men is considered by many to be the pinnacle of the Burroughs Tarzan books with the author’s vivid imagination and creativity going on full thrusters, but I myself find some of the books societal implications a little troubling.
-Then again it’s also basically a Tarzan meets Gulliver’s Travels story, and that’s kind of cool.
+Tarzan and the Ant Men is considered by many to be the pinnacle of the Burroughs Tarzan books with the author’s vivid imagination and creativity going on full thrusters but I myself find some of the book’s societal implications a little troubling, then again, it’s also basically a Tarzan meets Gulliver’s Travels story and that’s kind of cool.

 First published as a seven-part serial in the magazine Argosy All-Story Weekly in 1924 this is entry can be considered the last book of the run that began with Tarzan the Untamed, continued through Tarzan the Terrible and Tarzan and the Golden Lion, and then concluded here with Tarzan and the Ant Men.
 After this most of the regular supporting characters begin to fade into the background, and Tarzan spends much of his time out in the jungle meeting new and interesting characters.

 This exciting chapter in Tarzan’s life begins with the Ape Man insisting that he is ready for a solo flight in an airplane.
-His son Korak has been giving him flying lesson, and despite his son’s reservations about him being ready he takes off for a flight over the darkest jungles of Africa.
+His son Korak has been giving him flying lessons, and despite his son’s reservations about him being ready, he takes off for a flight over the darkest jungles of Africa.
 If you believe something will go wrong, and that Tarzan will crash his plane over some lost city, give yourself a cookie.
-While flying low over jungle that Tarzan is unfamiliar with, which is apparently rare for him, his plane grazes a tree and he crashes.
+While flying low over a jungle that Tarzan is unfamiliar with, which is apparently rare for him, his plane grazes a tree and he crashes.
 Tarzan, the king of the jungle, has entered an isolated country called Minuni.
-Cut off from the rest of the world by an immense thorn forest this lost civilization consists of two distinct races; the Zertalcolols who are a mute primitive race of large eared humans, and the Minunians, a people that are four times smaller than your average human, and who live in magnificent city-states that frequently wage war against each other.
+Cut off from the rest of the world by an immense thorn forest this lost civilization consists of two distinct races; the Zertalcolols who are a mute primitive race of large-eared humans, and the Minunians, a people that are four times smaller than your average human, and who live in magnificent city-states that frequently wage war against each other.
 Tarzan first encounters a Zertalcolols female of the species when one finds his unconscious form after the crash.
-He is brought back the stone amphitheatre of the Alalus, where the Zertalcolols women and their families live.
-The females of the Zertalcolols are the dominate sex and the men are hunted solely for breeding purposes.
+He is brought back to the stone amphitheatre of the Alalus, where the Zertalcolols women and their families live.
+The females of the Zertalcolols are the dominant sex and the men are hunted solely for breeding purposes.
 The men are weak and timid while the women are violent and cruel, and they hunt the males with clubs and thrown pebbles.
-This is another instance where Burroughs views on women gets a bit dodgy, as he writes…
+This is another instance where Burroughs views on women get a bit dodgy, as he writes…

 “The hideous life of the Alaus was the natural result of the unnatural reversal of sex dominance.
 It is the providence of the male to initiate love and by his masterfulness to inspire first respect, then admiration in the breast of the female he seeks to attract.
 Love itself developed after these other emotions.
 The gradually increasing ascendency of the female Alalus over the male eventually prevented the emotions of respect and admiration for the male from being aroused, with the result that love never developed.”

 I’m guessing Burroughs wasn’t asked to speak at too many feminist luncheons.
-Then again this was the 1924 so there probably weren’t that many feminists groups around to picket him.
+Then again this was 1924 so there probably weren’t that many feminists groups around to picket and protest Burroughs.
 Tarzan is the idolized version of the alpha male and Burroughs has clear views on where women belong next to such an example of the species.
 Later when Tarzan escapes these “awful” women he encounters an Alalus male and teaches him to make weapons and hunt for himself.
 Later we find out that the man Tarzan uplifted from sexual servitude has spread his skill and courage to other men, and has since struck back against the dominant women.
 Tarzan is known for showing up at some lost civilization and shaking things up, just in the previous book he had orchestrated the overthrowing of a race of gorillas that had enslaved men, but here he helps overthrow women.
 When the men defeat a group of women Tarzan’s pupil does a surprising thing, he doesn’t kill her but instead decides to keep her because he hates to cook.

 “You will cook for me?” he demanded.